 Four of these are open to the public in Grampians National Park, thought to be at least 20,000 years old.
 Another rock art site, the Bunjil Shelter, is located in the nearby town of Stawell.

 Of the four Aboriginal rock art sites in the national park, Gulgurn Manja shelter and the Ngamadjidj Shelter in the northern Grampians are the easiest to reach.
 From the car park, a ten minute uphill walk leads to Gulgurn Manja, alongside sublime views of the bush.

 The Aboriginal rock art at Gulgurn Manja consists of ancient red hand prints, thought to belong to children.
 The Ngamadjidj Shelter is a fifteen minute drive away and just a few hundred metres from the car park.

 Here the rock art is unique in that it is painted in white clay.
 There are sixteen white stick figures painted on to the rock, the meaning of which remains unknown.
-Seeing these historic artworks is certainly one of the most humbling things to do in the Grampians.

 If you’re interested in learning more about the history of the local indigenous people then a visit to the Brambuk National Park and Cultural Centre is a must.